-Bodyguard hit Netflix in late-October, and within weeks everyone was desperate to know if/when a second season of the dramatic government conspiracy series might happen.
-The Bafta-winning thriller’s first season was one of the most watched series ever — or at least since BBC began keeping track of viewership in the early 2000s.
+Will David Budd be back?
+Bodyguard hit Netflix in October 2019, and within weeks everyone was desperate to know if/when a second season of the dramatic government conspiracy series might happen.
+The BAFTA-winning thriller’s first season was one of the most watched series ever — or at least since BBC began keeping track of viewership in the early 2000s.
 More than 10.4 million people watched the Season 1 finale.

 Short answer: Maybe.

 In an interview with The Daily Mail, series star Richard Madden (Robb Stark on Game of Thrones) revealed that plans are already in motion for Bodyguard Season 2, even though the original intention was to make just a single season.

 “We never intended to make another one and I don’t know,” he said, referencing a planned conversation with series creator Jed Mercurio.
 “I’m excited to see what he’s got, especially because David [Budd] had quite a busy couple of months.
 So what do we do with him next?”

 Given the success of Season 1 on the BBC and on Netflix in the U.S., Madden agreed to meet with Jed Mercurio to discuss a possible Season 2.